Temporomandibular Disorders (TMD)

 Temporomandibular disorders (TMD) are disorders of the jaw muscles, temporomandibular joints, and the nerves linked to chronic facial pain.
 Any problem that prevents the complex system of muscles, bones, and joints from working together in harmony may result in temporomandibular disorder.

 The temporomandibular joints (TMJ) are the 2 joints that connect your lower jaw to your skull.
 More specifically, they are the joints that slide and rotate in front of each ear.
 They include the lower jaw (mandible) and the temporal bone (the side and base of the skull).
 The TMJs are among the most complex joints in the body.
 These joints, along with several muscles, allow the mandible to move up and down, side to side, and forward and back.
 When the mandible and the joints are correctly aligned, smooth muscle actions can take place.
 These include chewing, talking, yawning, and swallowing.
-But sometimes these structures (muscles, ligaments, disk, jaw bone, temporal bone) are not aligned.
-They don?t move well together.
-Then several problems may occur.
+When these structures (muscles, ligaments, disk, jawbone, temporal bone) are not aligned, they don’t move well together.
+This may cause several problems to occur.

 The National Institute of Dental and Craniofacial Research classifies TMD by the following: